 Kasnitz, who makes his home in Brattleboro, Vt., also notes that attendees may dress up in Mardi Gras costumes, pointing out that a prize will be awarded for the best costume that night.
 The dance party will feature mostly uptempo music with the emphasis on Mardi Gras plus other music.

 The performance will benefit Samirah Evans and her husband, Chris.
 After moving from New Orleans, LA to Brattleboro in the aftermath of Hurricane Katrina, Chris and Samirah endured a chimney fire at their New England home Feb.
-2. The blaze took place two days before their eighth wedding anniversary.
-They'll be displaced for several more months, according to Kasnitz.

 The dance party was originally booked for Feb.
 9, but thanks to Winter Storm Nemo, it was postponed to March 2.
 Tickets are $12 online and $15 the night of the show.
 All ducats for the postponed show of Feb.
 9 will be honored.
 For more info, including ticket purchases, please visit theartsblock.com.